-- 2017/2018 RPM Base Residual Auction.
-Of the 1,202 generation resources that submitted offers, the MMU calculated offer caps for 531 generation resources (44.2 percent), of which 400 (33.3 percent) were based on the technology specific default (proxy) ACR values and 131 (10.9 percent) were unit-specific offer caps. - 2017/2018 Capacity Performance Transition Incremental Auction.
-All 785 generation resources which submitted offers in the 2017/2018 CP Transition Incremental Auction were subject to an offer cap of \$210.83 per MW-day, which is 60 percent of the Net Cost of New Entry (CONE) used in the 2017/2018 RPM Base Residual Auction. - 2017/2018 RPM First Incremental Auction.
-Of the 118 generation resources that submitted offers, the MMU calculated offer caps for 53 generation resources (44.9 percent), of which 36 (30.5 percent) were based on the technology specific default
+• 2018/2019 RPM Third Incremental Auction.
+Of the 211 generation resources that submitted Base Capacity offers, the MMU calculated offer caps for five generation resources (2.4 percent), of which one (0.5 percent) was based on the technology specific default (proxy) ACR values and four (1.9 percent) were unit-specific offer caps.
+Of the 495 generation resources that submitted Capacity Performance offers, the MMU calculated unit specific offer caps for three generation resources (0.6 percent).